RupertAvery/PSXPackager/PSXPackagerGUI/README.md

 # Batch Conversion Mode

-* Scan a folder for .BIN+CUE, .M3U, .ISO or .IMG files to convert to PBP
+* Scan a folder for .BIN+CUE, .M3U, .IMG files to convert to PBP
 * Scan a folder for .PBP files to convert to .BIN+.CUE,
 * Use custom resources from disk when converting to .PBP
 * Extract resources from scanned files